avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Monitoring metrics.md

 2. Why is it Important to monitor Jenkins
 3. Key performance Metrics of Jenkins
 4. What is Prometheus
+5. What is Grafana
+6. Flowchart of Monitoring Metrics of Jenkins
-5. Features and components of Prometheus
+7. Features and components of Prometheus
-6. Monitoring Websites using Grafana and Prometheus
+8. Monitoring Websites using Grafana and Prometheus
-7. Network Setup
+9. Network Setup
-8. POC for Grafana and Prometheus
+10. POC for Grafana and Prometheus
-9. Conclusion
+11. Conclusion
-10. Contact Information
+12. Contact Information
-11. References
+13. References

 ***